susan-davis/stellar-core/EPISODES.md

 **Good Ending:** Boarding party stabilizes *Delphinus* and rescues crew; *Eridanus* is fine.

-**Best Ending:** Good ending, got full explanation of Negative Space Wedgie.
+**Best Ending:** Good ending, and actually worked out how to make entry and exit from hyperspace happen safely.

 **Development Opportunities:** On good or best ending, increment the other members of the boarding party.
 Development is through the main plot, not a B-plot.
 On bad ending, decrement Kaur, Adamu, and boarding party members.

 ### 102:	*The Ringing Plains of Windy Troy*

-LCR Player is court-martialled for the loss of the *Argo Navis*.
+LCR Player is court-martialled for the loss of SUS *Argo Navis*.
 (Faces a review board?)
 Flashbacks to Player attending SUS *Punisher*, and a post-solution mode for the player to just play Trek.
 Gives a series of flashbacks from the courtroom to the battle, from a number of POVs.
 Introduces perspective switching.
 The battle is a hard tactical problem for the player to solve.

 NOTE: Move this later in the season?
 More technically demanding than 103, 105, and maybe 104.
 But this needs to happen as early as possible in Player's command.